spotify/luigi/README.md

 Broadly speaking, the Target class corresponds to a file on a disk.
 Or a file on HDFS.
 Or some kind of a checkpoint, like an entry in a database.
 Actually, the only method that Targets have to implement is the *exists* method which returns True if and only if the Target exists.

 In practice, implementing Target subclasses is rarely needed.
 You can probably get pretty far with the *LocalTarget* and *hdfs.HdfsTarget* classes that are available out of the box.
 These directly map to a file on the local drive, or a file in HDFS, respectively.
 In addition these also wrap the underlying operations to make them atomic.
 They both implement the *open(flag)* method which returns a stream object that could be read (flag = 'r') from or written to (flag = 'w').
+Both LocalTarget and hdfs.HdfsTarget also optionally take a format parameter.
+Luigi comes with Gzip support by providing *format=format.Gzip* .
+Adding support for other formats is pretty simple.

 ### Task